MARCH READING

 THE MAGICIAN Colm Toibin

 I devoured this complex portrait of Thomas Mann, the most celebrated novelist of his age and Nobel laureate, and of the family orbiting him.
 Tóibín brings to life his perceptive and steadfast wife Katia and their six singular children, each shaped by ambition, exile and the moral pressures of their time, set against war and the long shadow of fascism and the Cold War.
-From Colm Toibin. of Brooklyn and Long Island fame.
+From Colm Tóibín, author of Long Island and Brooklyn, later adapted into the film starring Saoirse Ronan.

 • THE BEGINNING OF SPRING Penelope Fitzgerald